HM Advocate v Salmond

-Her Majesty's Advocate v Alexander Elliot Anderson Salmond was the 2020 criminal prosecution of Alex Salmond, the former First Minister of Scotland.
+Her Majesty's Advocate v Alexander Elliot Anderson Salmond was the 2020 criminal prosecution of Alex Salmond, the former First Minister of Scotland, for allegations of sexual misconduct.
 Salmond faced 14 charges, mostly of sexual assault.
-The trial began on 9 March 2020 at the High Court in Edinburgh and concluded on 23 March 2020 with the jury acquitting him of all charges.
+The trial began on 9 March 2020 at the High Court in Edinburgh and concluded on 23 March 2020 with the jury acquitting Salmond of all charges: not guilty on 12 charges, and not proven on one of sexual assault with intent to rape.
+A further sexual assault charge was previously withdrawn by the Crown.

 Background

 In August 2018, Salmond resigned from the SNP in the face of allegations of sexual misconduct in 2013 while he was First Minister.
-In a statement, he said that he wanted to avoid internal division within the party and intended to apply to rejoin the SNP once he had an opportunity to clear his name.
+In a statement, Salmond maintained that he was innocent of any criminality, and said that he wanted to avoid internal division within the party and intended to apply to rejoin the SNP once he had an opportunity to clear his name.

-The Scottish Government investigated the allegations.
-On 30 August 2018, Salmond launched a crowdfunding appeal to pay for the legal costs of seeking a judicial review into the fairness of the process by which the Scottish Government handled the allegations.
+The Scottish Government conducted an internal investigation the allegations.
+Salmond alleged serious irregularities in the Scottish Government's investigation, singling out the conduct of the Permanent Secretary Leslie Evans, saying that the "procedure as put into operation by the permanent secretary is grossly unfair and therefore inevitably will lead to prejudicial outcomes".
+On 30 August 2018, he launched a crowdfunding appeal to pay for the legal costs of seeking a judicial review into the fairness of the process by which the Scottish Government handled the allegations.
 Salmond closed the appeal two days later, 1 September, after raising £100,000, double the amount he wanted to pay for his legal costs.

+On 14 September, Police Scotland confirmed that it had launched a separate investigation into the complaints against Salmond.

-The government later conceded that its procedures had been flawed and paid more than £500,000 in Salmond's legal expenses.
-On 8 January 2019, he won his inquiry case against Scottish government.
-The Scottish government admitted it had breached its own guidelines by appointing an investigating officer who had "prior involvement" in the case.
+On 8 January 2019, the Scottish Government conceded the judicial review, admitting it had breached its own guidelines by appointing an investigating officer who had "prior involvement" in the case.
+The government conceded that its procedures had been flawed, were "unfair" and "tainted by apparent bias", and paid more than £500,000 in Salmond's legal expenses.
 Salmond also asked permanent secretary to the Scottish Government, Leslie Evans, to consider her position.
 Evans stated that the complaints the government had received in January 2018 had not been withdrawn, so the option of re-investigating them remained on the table, once the police probe into the allegations had run its course.

 On 24 January 2019, Police Scotland arrested Salmond, and he was charged with 14 offences, including two counts of attempted rape, nine of sexual assault, two of indecent assault, and one of breach of the peace.
 In a statement outside Edinburgh Sheriff Court, he denied any criminality.
 He appeared in court on 21 November 2019 and entered a plea of "not guilty".